scriptnerk-guy/etl_aws_s3_spark_datalake-main/README.md

 ![Songplays table for ETL AWS Sparkify project](/img/5_songplays_table.jpg)

 # ETL can potentially be transformed into ELT.
+(Please consider about this)